3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/uniswapv2.md

 If a strategy is dynamically based on portfolio allocation, percentage-based swaps allow for adjusting holdings according to predefined percentages.

 - **Percentage Token Swap**:
-  - `swapPercentageTokensForTokens` swaps a specified percentage of a token to another token.
+  - `swapPercentageTokensForTokensUniswapV2` swaps a specified percentage of a token to another token.
-  - `swapPercentageTokensForETH` or `swapPercentageETHForTokens` can help strategies maintain a balanced portfolio allocation in ETH and tokens, adjusting to maintain target ratios.
+  - `swapPercentageTokensForETHUniswapV2` or `swapPercentageETHForTokensUniswapV2` can help strategies maintain a balanced portfolio allocation in ETH and tokens, adjusting to maintain target ratios.

 #### Example Strategy Step: